Designer FRANK LLOYD WRIGHT

 Inspired by nature what it should be like,

-he designed buildings including furniture and lights fixture which is harmonized with surroundings and occupants.
+he designed buildings including furniture and lighting fixtures which are harmonized with surroundings and occupants.